karaoc/dayz.test/[Server-Hosting]-Adding-custom-airdrops.md

 How long this airdrop could stay on the map until it despawn?
 It's in seconds.

 ### "MissionName"
+String.
 Currentlty useless since missions are only used for airdrops but will be used in the futur to create multiple categories for missions.

 ### "Difficulty"
 Unused at the moment.
 Keep it at 0